cezamee/Yoda/README.md

 - **Compatible MAC generation:** The Python script `tools/gen_mac_sig.py` generates MAC addresses that match the expected XOR signature for the server or give you the signature of yours.
 - **Traffic camouflage:** For example, if Apache is running on port 443, there is no conflict.
 Yoda does not "bind" the port in the usual sense (it does not use a kernel socket), but receives packets directly from AF_XDP in userspace.
 Only packets matching Yoda’s XDP filter (MAC/port/signature) are handled by Yoda; all other HTTPS traffic is handled by Apache as usual.
 This allows Yoda to blend in with legitimate web traffic, enhancing stealth and avoiding detection by standard external monitoring tools.

-## Kernel Bypass & Stealth
+## Kernel Bypass, Stealth & Self-Hiding

-Yoda uses eBPF xdp filter / AF_XDP and gVisor to fully bypass the Linux kernel network stack:
+Yoda uses eBPF xdp filter / AF_XDP and gVisor to fully bypass the Linux kernel network stack, and also hides itself from process and file listings:

 - **Kernel Bypass:** Packets are processed directly in userspace, never entering the kernel TCP/IP stack.
 - **No visible connections:** Connections do not appear in `netstat`, `ss`, or `lsof` because they are not tracked by the kernel.
 - **Firewall/tcpdump bypass:** Packets handled by Yoda bypass all firewalls (Netfilter/iptables) and are not visible to tcpdump or other standard monitoring tools on the interface.
+- **Process & Binary Hiding:** Yoda uses an eBPF hook on the `getdents64` syscall to hide its own PIDs and binary name from `/proc` and process listings.
+This means the process and its executable will not appear in `ls`, `ps`, `top`, or similar tools, making detection much harder.
 - **Advanced stealth:** Perfect for scenarios requiring maximum network discretion.. =P.

 ## TODO
-- Hide the Yoda process and executable from commands like ps, ls, top, etc., by hooking the getdents*() syscalls.
+- ~~Hide the Yoda process and executable from commands like ps, ls, top, etc., by hooking the getdents*() syscalls.~~
 - Hide XDP mode and XDP program information from appearing in the output of the ip link command. sendmsg()? write() ?
 - ~~Add a custom client for improved functionality.~~
+- Suppress or hide kernel warnings related to bpf_probe_write_user in dmesg and other system logs.

 ## License
 This project is provided under the MIT License.
 See the header in `bpf/xdp_redirect.c` for eBPF licensing requirements.